-i.
+- i.
 Report the annual mill levy for the current year and for each of the seven (7) years prior to current year.
-Break the mill levies out by purpose (e.g., debt issuance and operations and maintenance): In 2019, the District certified a mill levy of 11.132 mills for the General Fund and 55.664 mills for the Debt Service Fund for a total of 66.796 mills.
+Break the mill levies out by purpose (e.g., debt issuance and operations and maintenance): In 2020, the District certified a mill levy of 11.132 mills for the General Fund and 55.664 mills for the Debt Service Fund for a total of 66.796 mills.
+In 2019, the District certified a mill levy of 11.132 mills for the General Fund and 55.664 mills for the Debt Service Fund for a total of 66.796 mills.
 In 2018, the District certified a mill levy of 11.055 mills for operations and maintenance and 55.277 mills for general obligation bonds and interest.
 In 2017, the District certified a mill levy of 10.000 mills for operations and maintenance and 55.277 mills for general obligation bonds and interest.
-In 2016, the District certified a mill levy of ii.
+In 2016, the District certified a mill levy of 10.000 mills for operations and maintenance and 50.000 mills for general obligation bonds and interest for collection year 2017.
+In 2015, the District certified a mill levy of 50.000 mills for operations and maintenance for tax collection year 2016.
+The District did not certify a mill levy in 2014, for collection year 2015 (year in which the District was organized). - ii.
 For each year, compare the actual mill levy with the Service Plan estimate for that year.
-If Service Plan estimates are not available, indicate the same and report the actual mill levies: The Service Plan authorizes a Maximum Total Mill Levy of 60.000 mills with a Maximum Debt Service Mill Levy of fifty (50) Mills and a Maximum Operations & Maintenance Mill Levy of ten (10 Mills, and estimated a total mill levy of 50.000 mills to be assessed for the term of the bonds (40.000 mills for debt and 10.000 mills for operations and maintenance, as adjusted per Article X Section 3 of the Colorado Constitution).
-In 2019, the District certified a mill levy of 11.132 mills for operations and maintenance and 55.664 ,ills for general obligation bonds and interest, as adjusted per Article X Section 3 of the Colorado Constitution.
+If Service Plan estimates are not available, indicate the same and report the actual mill levies: The Service Plan authorizes a Maximum Total Mill Levy of 60.000 mills with a Maximum Debt Service Mill Levy of fifty (50.000) Mills and a Maximum Operations & Maintenance Mill Levy of ten (10.000 Mills, and estimated a total mill levy of 50.000 mills to be assessed for the term of the bonds (40.000 mills for debt and 10.000 mills for operations and maintenance, as adjusted per Article X Section 3 of the Colorado Constitution).
+In 2020, the District certified a mill levy of 11.132 mills for operations and maintenance and 55.664 mills for general obligation bonds and interest.
+In 2019, the District certified a mill levy of 11.132 mills for operations and maintenance and 55.664 mills for general obligation bonds and interest, as adjusted per Article X Section 3 of the Colorado Constitution.
 In 2018, the District certified a mill levy of 11.055 mills for operations and maintenance and 55.277 mills for general obligation bonds and interest, as adjusted per Article X Section 3 of the Colorado Constitution.
 In 2017, the District certified a mill levy of 10.000 mills for operations and maintenance and 55.277 mills for general obligation bonds and interest, as adjusted per Article X Section 3 of the Colorado Constitution.
 In 2016, the District assessed 10.000 mills for operations and maintenance and 50.000 mills for general obligation debt.
 In 2015, the District assessed 50.000 mills for operations and maintenance.
 The District did not certify a mill levy in the years 2014-2015, nor did the Service Plan anticipate the District doing so.